DaehunUnity/AnimalSpirit/replit.md

 This is a React-based Animal Personality Test application that helps users discover their "spirit animal" through a quiz-based personality assessment.
 The application features a modern, user-friendly interface with colorful gradients and smooth animations.
 Users take a 10-question quiz and receive personalized results showing which animal best matches their personality traits, along with detailed descriptions and sharing capabilities.

+**Language Support**: The application supports Korean (default) and English with a language selector in the top-right corner.
+All content including questions, animal descriptions, and UI text is fully localized.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Default language: Korean (한국어) with English language switching capability.

 # System Architecture